Chat with us, powered by Text Wome

 1:30pm - Ropes Course (weather dependent) or arts & crafts

-4:00pm - Optional Pleasant Hollow Winery excursion on the camp bus or stay at camp for arts and crafts
+4:00pm - Pleasant Hollow Winery excursion on the camp bus or stay at camp for arts and crafts

 6:00pm - Dinner